WonderWorld: Interactive 3D Scene Generation from a Single Image: Experiments

-In this section, we present the results of our \model.
-As we are not aware of any baseline method that allows interactive scene generation, we focus on showcasing the quality of generated large-scale 3D scenes.
-For this purpose, we consider open-source baselines and use their official code.
-We demonstrate examples of interactive scene generation in our video and strongly encourage the reader to view it first.
+\paragraph{Baselines.} As we are not aware of any prior method that allows interactive 3D scene generation, we consider representative methods in perpetual 3D scene generation (WonderJourney~\citep{yu2023wonderjourney}), general scene generation (LucidDreamer~\citep{chung2023luciddreamer}), and indoor scene generation (Text2Room~\citep{hollein2023text2room}).
+These methods use different scene representations: WonderJourney uses point clouds, LucidDreamer uses 3DGS, and Text2Room uses meshes.
+We use these baselines' official codes for comparison.
+We demonstrate examples of interactive 3D scene generation in our supplementary website and strongly encourage readers to view it first.
+We collect publicly available real images and generate synthetic images as our testing examples, and we also use examples from WonderJourney~\citep{yu2023wonderjourney} and LucidDreamer~\citep{chung2023luciddreamer}.

-Our baseline methods include WonderJourney~\citep{yu2023wonderjourney}, a state-of-the-art perpetual view generation method, and LucidDreamer~\citep{chung2023luciddreamer}, a recent 3D scene generation method.
-WonderJourney takes a single image as input and generates a sequence of point clouds by outpainting images and unprojecting pixels.
-LucidDreamer takes a single image as input and synthesizes multi-view images from it to train a 3DGS.
-We use publicly available real and synthetic images in our examples.